hugo-qea/Telecom/README.md

 # Télécom Paris
-Labs sessions and assignments conducted during my second year at Télécom Paris.
+Lab sessions and assignments conducted during my second year at Télécom Paris.

 ## Information
 The coursework was decomposed in 2 study tracks and other specific classes.